 What is a Secured Credit Card?

 A secured credit card is a financial tool that helps people with poor or no credit history to build or improve their credit scores.
 The card requires a cash deposit as collateral, which is used as security in case the cardholder fails to make payments.
 The credit limit for a secured card is typically equal to the amount of the deposit.
-Secured loans and credit score are closely linked, and borrowers who make their payments on time may see a significant improvement in their credit score over time.
+Secured loans and credit scores are closely linked, and borrowers who make their payments on time may see a significant improvement in their credit scores over time.
 Secured credit cards are a great option for individuals who want to build credit, as they offer a way to establish a positive credit history without taking on too much risk.

 What Is an Unsecured Credit Card?

 Unsecured credit cards are those in which the borrower is not required to offer the lender any security or collateral.
 Instead, the lender evaluates the borrower’s creditworthiness and financial history to determine whether they qualify for the loan.
 Typically, unsecured loans have higher interest rates than secured loans because the lender assumes a greater `risk by lending money without any collateral.
 Unsecured loans, such as personal loans upto 10 lakhs, are commonly used to finance small purchases or emergencies and can be a good option for those who do not have assets to pledge as collateral.

 When availing of a credit card, it is important that you make an informed decision.
 Here is the difference between secured and unsecured credit cards so that you know which one to choose.